jdber1/opendrop/docs/utility/using-events.md

 If you would like for a handler to be fired immediately, pass the `immediate=True` keyword argument to the `connect()` method when connecting the handler.

+`immediate=True` can't be used when connecting a coroutine function to an event (such as functions defined with `async def`), since coroutines need to be scheduled with `AbstractEventLoop.create_task()` which will add the coroutine to the event loop queue, hence there is no way to call it immediately.
+There could be a way to run the 'first part' of a coroutine function (before the `await` statement) 'immediately', but this has not been implemented as there has been no use cases for it.